 Different Grit Sizes

 Certainly, you’ve to select the stones which are leveled with various grits on both sides.
 Basically, there are three types of grits defined based on how fine polish you are going to give your blade.
 Coarse grit is used for removing chips from a damaged blade.
 Medium grit is used for smoothing a rough edge into a medium edge.
-Finer grit is used for polishing an edge for getting a smooth finish.
+A finer grit is used for polishing an edge for getting a smooth finish.

 Use a coarse grit sharpening stone first if your tool is very dull.
 Then, you can use a finer grit.
 On the other hand, if your job is less dull then start with medium grit stone followed by a fine grit stone.
 The more the grit levels used the finer the cutting will be.